skirkwappel/skw.github.io/content/authors/admin/_index.md

       year: 2021
 superuser: true
 last_name: Wappel
-role: Pre-Doctoral Research Fellow
+role:
 highlight_name: true
 title: Sarah Wappel
 first_name: Sarah
 email: ""
 ---
-I am a Pre-Doctoral Research Fellow at the [Center for Innovative Data in Economics Research](https://economics.ubc.ca/research/research-centres/cider/) at the University of British Columbia Vancouver School of Economics.
-I work under Professor [Réka Juhász](http://www.rjuhasz.com/).
-I recently completed a *Masters of Arts in Economics* at the University of British Columbia, and I also obtained my *Bachelor of Arts Honours in Economics* from the same department in 2021.
+I am a trained economist with a comprehensive skill set and solid academic background seeking an economist position.
+I have extensive, in-depth knowledge and experience in conducting both qualitative and quantitative research, economic theory and empirical analysis, developing efficient workflows, and managing large data.
+Previously, I was a Pre-Doctoral Research Fellow at the [Center for Innovative Data in Economics Research](https://economics.ubc.ca/research/research-centres/cider/) at the University of British Columbia Vancouver School of Economics, where I worked under Professor [Réka Juhász](http://www.rjuhasz.com/).
+I was also a member of the [Industrial Policy Group](https://www.industrialpolicygroup.com/) I have both a *Masters of Arts in Economics* and a *Bachelor of Arts Honours in Economics* from the University of British Columbia.